JnsLns/ptb_experiment_template/README.md

 #### Detailed version

 There are two coordinate reference frames (CRF) relevant here (see figure above).
-Although in most cases you only really need to think about the first one (unless you modify lower-level code).
+In most cases you really only need to think about the first one, as all positions for drawing and similar things should be specified in that frame.
+The second one is used by Psychtoolbox and only relevant when using Psychtoolbox functions.
+On top of this, there are convenient conversion functions in the `common_functions` folder that allow switching between frames easily.

 * *__Presentation-area-based frame (pa):__* Should be used for all input to and ideally also for output from the experimental script (although that is up to you)